bob01/etx-presets-rotorflight/README.md

 ### Requirements / supported controllers
 - RotorFlight 2 or later
 - FlyDragon F722 v1 or v2 flight controller
-- others will follow ehn available
+- others will follow when available

 ### Features and some of the settings available with presets